virialvill/all-the-news-react/README.md

 export default App;
 ```

-In App.js add our navList from the vanilla JS version and send it, via props, to the Nav component:
+In App.js add our nav items from the vanilla JS version and send it, via props, to the Nav component:

 ```js
 import React from 'react';